datenanfragen/website/content/en/privacy.md

 - Affected data: the contact details you provided (an email address with an optional PGP key)
 - Lawful basis: By subscribing, you consent to the sending of the newsletter in accordance with Art.
 6(1) lit. a GDPR.
 You can revoke this consent at any time; you can find out how to do this in the section “Right to revoke given consent”.
 - Duration of storage: until you unsubscribe from the newsletter
 - Data disclosure: Only board members can access the contact data.
-The newsletter is sent is sent using the Mailjet service.
+The newsletter is sent using the Mailjet service.
 Therefore, the contact data needs to be sent to Mailjet.
   Mailjet is run by {{< link slug="company/mailjet" text="Mailjet SAS" >}}, 13-13 bis rue de l’Aubrac, 75012 Paris, France.
 For more information on how Mailjet processes your data, please refer to [their privacy policy](https://www.mailjet.com/privacy-policy/).

 ### External services